fiskrt/eurekaMoments/README.md

 ```
 to create and activate your conda environment.

-Download FashionMnist and MNIST and place them in the data folder
+Run `python download_datasets.py` to download FashionMnist and MNIST into the `data` folder.

 # Using the code
 ### To train a vanilla ViT on our main dataset use